algolia/algoliasearch-client-cmd/README.md

 Last Logs
 -------------

-You can retrieve logs of you last API calls.
+You can retrieve last logs via this API.
 Each log entry contains:
- * Timestamp
+ * Timestamp in ISO-8601 format
  * Client IP
  * Request Headers (API-Key is obfuscated)
  * Request URL